ahochha/christmas-cookie-store/README.md

 * [Angular 7](https://angular.io/) - Framework for building mobile and desktop web applications
 * [Ionic 2](https://ionicframework.com/) - Wraps Angular making the framework even more optimized for mobile devices

-## Acknowledgements

-* Michael Bauer and Ferdinand Ramos - for helping with initial development while the project was coursework
-* Christmas cookies - for being so dang tasty